Elizabeth, Lady Blount

-Elizabeth Anne Mould de Sodington Blount, Lady de Sodington Blount (born Elizabeth Anne Mould Williams lastly Elizabeth Anne Mould Morgan; 7 May 1850 – 2 January 1935) was an English pamphlet writer and social activist.
+Elizabeth Anne Mould, Lady Blount (born Elizabeth Anne Mould Williams lastly Elizabeth Anne Mould Morgan; 7 May 1850 – 2 January 1935) was an English pamphlet writer and social activist.
 She led a society who believed in a flat earth, and conducted experiments that sought to prove this.

 Life

 Blount was born in Lambeth in 1850.
 Her parents were Elizabeth Ann (born Mould) and James Zacharias Williams, who was a keen supporter of London clubs.
 She was tutored at home.
 She developed wide interests in art, science, social responsibility, and London's society and intelligentsia.

 She married Sir Walter de Sodington Blount, 9th Baronet, and they raised a family at the family seat of Mawley Hall.
 She would spend time there and at their house in London where she was a fellow of the Royal Society of Literature and the Society of Antiquaries.

-After Samuel Rowbotham's death in 1884, Blount became the President of the Universal Zetetic Society, whose objective was "the propagation of knowledge related to Natural Cosmogony in confirmation of the Holy Scriptures, based on practical scientific investigation".
+After Samuel Rowbotham's death in 1884, Blount became the President of the Universal Zetetic Society, whose objective was "the propagation of knowledge related to Natural Cosmogony in confirmation of the Holy Scriptures, based on practical scientific investigation."
 Blount's title and money was said to have attracted an archbishop, several colonels, a Major-General to the membership.
 The society published a magazine, The Earth Not a Globe Review, and remained active well into the early 20th century.
-A flat Earth journal, Earth: a Monthly Magazine of Sense and Science, was published between 1901 and 1904, edited by Lady Blount.
+A flat Earth journal, Earth: A Monthly Magazine of Sense and Science, was published between 1901 and 1904, edited by Lady Blount.

 In 1898 she published a novel titled Adrian Galilio, or a Song Writer's Story.
-The Flat Earth Society says that it concerns "an aristocrat who escapes her unhappy marriage and reinvents herself as a world-famous Flat Earth proponent who 'tours Europe giving elaborate lectures on cosmology, the creation, true love and hell'".
+The Flat Earth Society says that it concerns "an aristocrat who escapes her unhappy marriage and reinvents herself as a world-famous Flat Earth proponent who 'tours Europe giving elaborate lectures on cosmology, the creation, true love and hell.'"